Max1412/Graphics2/README.md

 ### Usage
 #### Windows
 * Please use vcpkg for dependency management when using windows to use this project
-* Install assimp:x64-windows, glfw3:x64-windows, glew:x64-windows and glm:x64-windows using vcpkg
+* Install assimp:x64-windows, glfw3:x64-windows, glbinding:x64-windows and glm:x64-windows using vcpkg
 * Set the correct path to your installation of vcpkg in the CMakeSettings.json-file
 * Open the project folder in Visual Studio
 #### Linux
 * Currently not tested
-* Install assimp, glfw3, glew and glm using your package manager
+* Install assimp, glfw3, glbinding and glm using your package manager
 * Using CMake to generate makefiles might already work

 ### Executables